Brunswick Terrace Synagogue

-The Roof-top synagogue was a private synagogue built on the roof of the home of Philip Salomons on the Regency-era Brunswick estate in Hove, now a constituent part of the English city of Brighton and Hove.
-It is a small octagonal edifice on the top of a glass room forming part of the fourth floor (in British terminology, not counting basement or ground floors), in reference to the Dome of the Rock in Jerusalem.
+The Brunswick Terrace Synagogue, also sometimes called the Roof-top synagogue, was a private Orthodox Jewish synagogue that was built on the roof-top of 26 Brunswick Terrace, a terraced-row of houses on the Brunswick Estate in Hove, now a constituent part of the city of Brighton and Hove, in East Sussex, England, in the United Kingdom.

+The synagogue, completed in c.
+1852, consists of a small octagonal edifice on the top of a glass room built on the roof of the home of Philip Salomons on the Regency-era terrace house, that was built in the period between 1824 and 1830.
+Salomons and his family worshiped in the Ashkenazi rite.
+The synagogue, now disused, is part of a Grade I listed consecutive row of terraced houses that were heritage-listed in 1950.

 History

 Brunswick Terrace, built in four parts facing the English Channel coast on Hove seafront, was part of the Brunswick estate development laid out at the extreme east end of Hove following the rapid growth of neighbouring Brighton in the early 19th century, and particularly in response to Kemp Town.
 Although within the parish of Hove, it was closer to the boundary of Brighton and was considered part of the latter.
 The estate was laid out by Amon Henry Wilds and Charles Busby between 1824 and 1828.
-The terrace, described as an "elegant Regency block", has Grade I listed status.
+The terrace, described as an "elegant Regency block", is part of a Grade I listed consecutive row of terraced houses, from 20–32 Brunswick Terrace, that were heritage-listed in 1950.

 The Salomons family moved into 26 Brunswick Terrace in the early 1850s.
-The interior was badly damaged by fire on 4 September 1852, but was restored.
-At some point between then and his death in 1867, he commissioned an unknown architect to design and build a private synagogue and prayer-room on the roof of the house.
+The interior was badly damaged by fire on 4 September 1852, and was subsequently restored.
+At some point between 1852 and his death in 1867, Salomons commissioned an unknown architect to design and build a private synagogue and prayer-room on the roof of the house.
 In common with the eastern half of Brunswick Terrace, only this, the central house, has a fourth floor above the portico.
-It was the subject of an acrimonious debate between Salomons and the members of the Middle Street Synagogue, Brighton, since private synagogues violated the Laws of the Congregation.
+It was the subject of an acrimonious debate between Salomons and the members of the Middle Street Synagogue, since private synagogues violated the Laws of the Congregation.

 In Salomons' lifetime, the synagogue displayed his fine collection of antique Judaica.
 For a period after his death, it was turned into a Jewish history museum.
 The Tablets of the Ten Commandments from the synagogue are preserved in the collection of the Salomons Museum in Tunbridge Wells.

-The synagogue is now a Grade II listed building.
-The house is still in use as a private residence – the whole top floor forming one of the building's several flats.
+The former synagogue forms past of a Grade I listed terraced row of houses.
+The house is in use as a private residence – the whole top floor forming one of the building's several flats.
 The cupola and base can be seen from the lawns on the promenade.